nmokey/klein-bottle/docs/index.markdown

 {% include linkedHeading.html heading="introduction" text="introduction" level=1 %}
 This site is part of my final project for the first semester of Mrs. Reyes's multivariable calculus course!
 It's hosted by GitHub Pages at [this repository](https://github.com/nmokey/klein-bottle){:target="_blank"}{:rel="noopener noreferrer"}, and is built with Jekyll and written in Markdown.

 For my project, I'm focusing on exploring a specific subset of topological spaces called **non-orientable manifolds**, their definitions and fascinating properties, and their connection to multivariable calculus.
+Topology has a lot of jargon, so I will quickly go over some basic definitions so everything is relatively easy to understand, but it probably means that I'll be making some simplifications and saying things that are *technically* wrong.
+In addition to drawing connections between Klein bottles and multivariable calculus, I'll also discuss other non-orientable manifolds and topology topics.

 {% include linkedHeading.html heading="artwork" text = "artwork" level=1 %}
 Work in progress.

 {% include linkedHeading.html heading = "orientability" text="what is orientability, anyway?" level=1 %}
-To understand *non-orientable manifolds*, we can break the term into two pieces: defining orientability and defining manifolds.
+To understand *non-orientable manifolds*, we can break the term into two pieces: defining orientability and defining manifolds. (*Unfortunately this strategy doesn't mecessarily work for all math concepts, like "hairy ball theorem" and "space curve."*)

 In topology, a **manifold** is a topological space which that locally resembles Euclidean space near each point.
 Surfaces are simply 2-dimensional manifolds, so when we talk about non-orientable surfaces for all intents and purposes they're basically the same thing.
+An $n$-manifold is simply a thing that lives in $n$-dimensional Euclidian space (it's more nuanced than this, but it's close enough).

 There are a couple ways to think of **orientability**: the formal definition is that it's a property of topological manifolds which permits a consistent sense of clockwise and counterclockwise.
 If you choose a direction of a normal vector and keep assigning normals along the surface, when you loop back around to your starting point the normal vector should still point in the same direction.

+*Side note: orientability is also a concept for curves. **Curve orientation** is simply the choice of which direction to travel along the curve.
+For example, the x-axis pointing right and y-axis pointing up are technically orientations.
+Closed curves can either be positively/counterclockwise oriented or negatively/clockwise oriented.*

 In popular mathematics, a surface that's **non-orientable** is usually described as having only one side, partially because that's the most exciting way to put it.
 You can imagine an ant walking along the surface of a Klein bottle: starting on the "outside", the ant can crawl through the tube and onto the opposite side of its starting point without ever crossing a boundary or edge, which means that the surface only has one side, and no "inside" or "outside."
 That's pretty neat!
 The formal definition is basically the opposite of orientability: it's a property of a surface where you can't consistently define clockwise and counterclockwise.

+On a non-orientable surface, you cannot try to integrate vector fields (e.g. surface integrals) because you can't reconcile the inconsistent surface normals.

 {% include linkedHeading.html heading = "klein bottle" text="the one and only klein bottle" level=1 %}
 Named after [Felix Klein](https://en.wikipedia.org/wiki/Felix_Klein){:target="_blank"}{:rel="noopener noreferrer"} (linked in case you want to make fun of his picture).